-§60A-9-5a.
-Practitioner requirements to conduct annual search of the database; required rulemaking.

-(a) All practitioners, as that term is defined in section 101, article 2 of this chapter who prescribe or dispense Schedule II, III, or IV controlled substances shall register for and have online or other form of electronic access to the West Virginia Controlled Substances Monitoring Program database, provided that upon issuance of a new license to a practitioner, the practitioner shall, within 30 days of issuance of the license, register for and have online or other form of electronic access to the West Virginia Controlled Substances Monitoring Program database.

-- (b) Upon initially prescribing or dispensing any pain-relieving controlled substance for a patient and at least annually thereafter should the practitioner or dispenser continue to treat the patient with controlled substances, all persons with prescriptive or dispensing authority and in possession of a valid Drug Enforcement Administration registration identification number and who are licensed by the Board of Medicine as set forth in article 3, chapter 30 of this code, the Board of Registered Professional Nurses as set forth in article 7, chapter 30 of this code, the Board of Dental Examiners as set forth in article 4, chapter 30 of this code and the Board of Osteopathic Medicine as set forth in article 14, chapter 30 of this code shall access the West Virginia Controlled Substances Monitoring Program database for information regarding specific patients for whom they are providing pain-relieving controlled substances as part of a course of treatment for chronic, nonmalignant pain but who are not suffering from a terminal illness.
-The information obtained from accessing the West Virginia Controlled Substances Monitoring Program database for the patient shall be documented in the patient's medical record.
-A pain-relieving controlled substance shall be defined as set forth in section 1, article 3a, chapter 30 of this code. - (c) The various boards mentioned in subsection (b) above shall promulgate both emergency and legislative rules pursuant to the provisions of article 3, chapter 29a of this code to effectuate the provisions of this section.
+- §60A-9-5a.
+Practitioner requirements to conduct annual search of the database; required rulemaking. - (a) All practitioners, as that term is defined in 60A-2-201 of this code who prescribe or dispense Schedule II, III, IV or V controlled substances shall register with the West Virginia Controlled Substances Monitoring Program and obtain and maintain online or other electronic access to the program database: Provided, That compliance with the provisions of this subsection must be accomplished within 30 days of the practitioner obtaining a new license: Provided, however, That the Board of Pharmacy may renew a practitioners license without proof that the practitioner meet the requirements of this subsection. - (b) All persons with prescriptive or dispensing authority and in possession of a valid Drug Enforcement Administration registration identification number and who are licensed by the Board of Medicine as set forth in 30-3-1 et seq. of this code, the Board of Registered Professional Nurses as set forth in 30-7-1 et seq. of this code, the Board of Dental Examiners as set forth in 30-4-1 et seq. of this code, the Board of Osteopathic Medicine as set forth in 30-14-1 et seq. of this code, the West Virginia Board of Optometrists as set forth in 30-8-1 et seg. of this code, and a pharmacist licensed by the West Virginia Board of Pharmacy as set forth in 30-5-1 et seq. upon initially prescribing or dispensing any Schedule II controlled substance, any opioid or any benzodiazepine to a patient who is not suffering from a terminal illness, and at least annually thereafter should the practitioner or dispenser continue to treat the patient with a controlled substance, shall access the West Virginia Controlled Substances Monitoring Program Database for information regarding specific patients.
+The information obtained from accessing the West Virginia Controlled Substances Monitoring Program Database for the patient shall be documented

+- in the patient's medical record maintained by a private prescriber or any inpatient facility licensed pursuant to the provisions of chapter 16 of this code.
+A pain-relieving controlled substance shall be defined as set forth in 30-3A-1 of this code. - (c) The various boards mentioned in subsection (b) above shall promulgate both emergency and legislative rules pursuant to the provisions of article 3, chapter 29a of this code to effectuate the provisions of this section.